forwardmsg/forwardmsg/README.md

 ✅ **Use Your Own Discord Account** – No need for third-party bots!
 Messages are forwarded securely through your own account.

+✅ **Use Your Own Telegram Account** – No need for third-party bots!
+Messages are forwarded securely through your own account.

 ✅ **Media Support** – Forward **images, videos, documents, and audio files** effortlessly across platforms.

 ✅ **Message Editing** – Customize messages before they’re forwarded for full control.